TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

            connstream.shutdown(socket.SHUT_RDWR)
            connstream.close()

-Then you'll read data from the ``connstream`` and do something with it till you are finished with the client (or the client is finished with you)::
+Then you'll read data kutoka the ``connstream`` and do something with it till you are finished with the client (or the client is finished with you)::

    def deal_with_client(connstream):